Cloud-CV/EvalAI/docs/source/evaluation_scripts.md

 ```

-`output` should contain a key named `result`, which is a list containing entries per challenge phase split.
-Each of these entries will have a key with the corresponding challenge phase codename.
-For this example, `challenge_phase_split_1` and `challenge_phase_split_2` are codenames for challenge phases.
-Each challenge phase split object contains various keys (`score` in this example), which are then displayed as columns in the leaderboard.
+`output` should contain a key named `result`, which is a list containing entries per dataset split that is available for the challenge phase under consideration (In the function definition of `evaluate` shown above, the argument: `phase_codename` will receive the _codename_ for the challenge phase against which the submission was made).
+Each entry in the list should be an object that has a key with the corresponding dataset split codename(`dataset_split_1` and `dataset_split_2` for this example).
+Each of these dataset split objects contains various keys (`score` in this example), which are then displayed as columns in the leaderboard.

+> NOTE: `dataset_split_1` and `dataset_split_2` are codenames for dataset splits that should be evaluated with each submission for the challenge phase obtained via *phase_codename*.

 **Note**: If your evaluation script uses some precompiled libraries (<a href="https://github.com/pdollar/coco/">MSCOCO</a> for example), then make sure that the library is compiled against a Linux Distro (Ubuntu 14.04 recommended).
 Libraries compiled against OSx or Windows might or might not work properly.